balena-io/docs/README.md

 ```
 ./tools/prepare.sh
 ```
 However there is a handy watch functionality that will watch for changes in `/pages`, `/shared`, and `/templates` and rebuild each time you save your changes.
-To use this, open a new tab in you terminal and run:
+To use this, open a new tab in your terminal and run:
 ```
 npm run watch-pages
 ```